-One thing stands between you and your coveted music school admission: the music school audition.
-When you prepare for a music school audition, two things are key: learning the material inside and out and building your confidence.
-A music school audition can be intimidating, but don't let it shake you.
-You can do this.
+One thing stands between you and your coveted university music school admission: the audition.
+When you prepare, two things are key: learning the material inside and out and building your confidence.
+The process can be intimidating, but don't let it shake you.
+You can ace your audition!

 Learn the Requirements